ganesanarun/nest-sqs-listener/README.md

 - Use `@Transform()` decorator for custom transformations
 - Enable `validationError.value: true` to see actual values in errors
 - Check validation error details in logs or error handler

-### Messages being acknowledged without processing

-**Possible causes:**
-1. Validation is enabled with `ACKNOWLEDGE` mode
-2. Messages are failing validation

-**Solutions:**
-- Check logs for validation errors
-- Switch to `THROW` mode to see validation errors in error handler
-- Review validation decorators on your event class
-- Use `forbidNonWhitelisted: false` if messages have extra properties

 ### class-validator not working